getporter/porter/docs/content/quickstart/parameters.md

 layout: single
 ---

-Now that you know how to install a bundle, let's look at how to customize the bundle installation with parameters.
+Now that you know how to install a bundle, let's look at how to specify parameters to customize how that bundle is installed.
 Bundle authors define parameters in bundles so that end-users can tweak how the bundle is configured at installation.
 A parameter can be a string, integer, boolean or even a json object.
 Some examples of how parameters can be used in a bundle are:

 * Log Level: Default the log level for an application to info.
 At any time a user can upgrade the bundle to change that parameter to a different value.
 * Deployment Region: Let the user specify which region, such as eastus-1, where the application should be deployed.
-* Helm Release Name: A bundle that uses Helm often will define a parameter that allows the user to set the release name for the Helm release.
+* Helm Release Name: A bundle that uses Helm will often define a parameter that allows the user to set the release name for the Helm release.

 For optional parameters, bundles set a default value that is used when the user does not specify a value for the parameter.